TehKitti/Maunz/README.md

 [![Version](https://badge.fury.io/gh/Vauff%2FMaunz.svg)](https://badge.fury.io/gh/Vauff%2FMaunz) [![Dependencies](https://www.versioneye.com/user/projects/580525054c7414002e7d4642/badge.svg)](https://www.versioneye.com/user/projects/580525054c7414002e7d4642)

-Maunz is an IRC bot created by me with some help from bl4ckscor3 in Java using PircBotX.
+Maunz is an IRC bot created by Vauff in Java using PircBotX.
 She is currently on multiple channels on the EsperNet IRC network and one on Freenode.
 Maunz can take commands through both PM and channels she is in.
 If you want to help Maunz development feel free to suggest ideas on [Trello](https://trello.com/b/9W7PmTvX/maunz) in the features or if you find any, even bugs in the bugs list :(

 #Commands